 School Immunization Data includes immunization information data for each reporting school.
 You can look up your individual school to see immunization rates, exemption rates, and other related information.

-Please note the data limitations listed in bulleted format on page one of each of the following documents.
+Please note the data limitations listed in the definitions tab in each of the following documents.

 - Seventh Grade